qdraw/starsky/starsky/starskytest/FakeCreateAn/CreateOpenApplicationNative.reference/readme.md

+For reference only
+**Not working correctly yet**

 Visual studio installer -> Modify
 -> Desktop Enviorment with C++

 To compile the C++ code using the command line on Windows, you can use the Visual Studio Command Prompt, which sets up the necessary environment variables and paths for using the Visual C++ compiler (cl.exe) and other tools.
 Here's how you can compile the code:

     Open the Visual Studio Command Prompt:
         Press the Windows key and type "Visual Studio Command Prompt".